Judge Addresses Conflict of Interest and Evidence Suppression in Armed Carjacking Case

 DC Superior Court Judge Lynn Leibovitz on June 27 addressed an attorney’s possible conflict of interest and motions to suppress evidence for an armed carjacking defendant’s trial that is expected to start next week.

-James Borum, 21, is charged with two counts of armed carjacking for his alleged involvement in two incidents occurring on the 1500 block of 30th Street, NW and 4700 block of Alton Place, NW on Jan.
-11 and 12, 2021.
+James Borum, 21, is charged with three counts of armed carjacking, three counts of possession of a firearm during a crime of violence, conspiracy, and receiving stolen property worth $1,000 or more, for his alleged involvement in three incidents that occurred on Jan.
+11, 2021 on the 1500 block of 30th Street, NW, and Jan.
+12, 2021 on the 4700 block and 4300 block of Alston Place, NW.

 During the hearing, Judge Leibovitz questioned Borum’s defense attorney, Quiana Harris, about a possible conflict of interest on her part.